-Warwickshire County Council takes radical approach to reassigning skill for future success
+Warwickshire County Council’s radical approach to reassigning skill for future success

-Like most councils, Warwickshire County Council (WCC) faces the challenge of managing more complex social needs, including those associated with an aging population, during a time of extraordinary budget cuts and digital transformation.
-Staying efficient has become increasingly difficult and in 2018 it decided that it would need to radically change its approach in order to fulfil its aim of realising its ‘One Organisational Plan’ and deliver the best services to its residents.
+Like most councils, Warwickshire County Council (WCC) faced the challenge of managing more complex social needs, including those associated with an aging population, during a time of extraordinary budget cuts and digital transformation.
+Staying efficient was becoming increasingly difficult so it decided to radically change its approach in order to fulfil its aim of realising its ‘One Organisational Plan’ and deliver the best services to its residents.

 As part of this process, the Council recognised it needed to review staffing and identify where there was a match in the skills the council had and the skills it needed to support the new structure.
 The objective was to have the ‘right people in the right job’.

 With a constantly evolving set of constraints the Council decided to assess the staff’s current performance against a new set of capabilities and to look at what existing staff could offer in the future, their potential to move up and into new roles and across departmental boundaries if required.